hellmarbecker/blog/_posts/2023-05-31-overlaying-multiple-metrics-in-imply-pivot.markdown

 ![Screenshot with clicks and conversion rate, have a balloon on the curve to show the numbers at one point](/assets/2023-05-31-05.jpg)

 As you can see, the scales are so vastly different that the conversion rate all but disappears.
-But there is a solution: if you have only 2 measures you can show them on different axes so that both curves fill the canvas.
+But there is a solution: if you have only two measures you can show them on different axes so that both curves fill the canvas.

 ![Screenshot with clicks and conversion rate, highlight dual axis menu](/assets/2023-05-31-06.jpg)